-Listen to Everyone offers dialogue programs that use oral history selections to initiate critical conversations on a range of topics affecting communities today.
+Listen to Everyone offers dialogue programs that use selections from oral history interviews to initiate critical conversations on a range of topics affecting communities today.

 The idea is simple–great conversations start with good listening.
 Our programs focus on listening to individuals’ voices and then sharing our ideas and experiences with one another.